TheWidlarzGroup/react-native-video/README.md

 />
 ```

-**Tip**: When loading files locally on iOS it's necessary to add static video file to the _Copy Bundle Resources_ section of _Build Phases_ for your project's build target in Xcode.

 ### Play in background on iOS

 To enable audio to play in background on iOS the audio session needs to be set to `AVAudioSessionCategoryPlayback`.
 See [Apple documentation][3] for additional details.